danielbachhuber/gutenberg-plugin-compatibility/README.md

 **If the plugin does expose functionality in the Classic Editor**, open the Gutenberg Editor to see if the user can perform the same functional task.
 Everything should work 100% as expected for the plugin to be considered completely compatible.
 Even little bugs should be considered incompatibilities; this is valuable data to document.

+Common incompatibilities include:

+* Plugin adds an "Add Media" button in the Classic Editor, which doesn't exist in Gutenberg.
+* Plugin renders a metabox in Gutenberg that isn't fully-functional for some reason.

 **If the plugin doesn't expose editor UI**, then it's likely compatible with Gutenberg.
 But again, use your best judgement and assess the plugin's description, etc.

 ### Recording compatibility findings